-“We were there with one mission, and we left after completing that mission,” he said.
-“I have been to many places in this world and done many things, but I can tell you that I did not want to be anywhere else but Ground Zero when I was there.”
+“We were there together with one mission, and we left after completing that mission,” he said.
+“I have been to many places in this world and done many things, but I can tell you that I did not want to be anywhere else but ground zero when I was there.”

 He added, “Now that the 9/11 illnesses have taken many of us, we are all worried about our children and spouses and our families if we are not here.”

 Last week, Alvarez posted on Facebook that a nurse noticed he was disoriented when he went for chemo treatment.
 Tests then revealed that his liver had completely shut down because of his tumors, he said.

 “So now I’m resting and I’m at peace.
 I will continue to fight until the Good Lord decides it’s time,” he wrote.
 “I will try to do a few more interviews to keep a light on our fight for the VCF benefits we all justly deserve.
 Please take care of yourselves and each other.”

 Alvarez was born in Havana, Cuba in October 1965.
 He was married to Alaine Parker Alvarez, and has three sons.
 He graduated in 1983 from Monsignor McClancy Memorial High School in Queens, New York.
 He later studied at the City University of New York.